nuvo/skbn/README.md

 # Skbn

 Skbn is a tool for copying files and directories between Kubernetes and cloud storage providers.
 It is named after the 1981 video game [Sokoban](https://en.wikipedia.org/wiki/Sokoban).
+Skbn uses an in-memory buffer for the copy process, to avoid excessive memory consumption.
 Skbn currently supports the following providers:

 * AWS S3